particle-iot/device-os/README.md

 ## 2. Download and Build Repositories

 The entire Spark Core firmware is contained in this repository.
-The main firmware is located under the *firmware/* directory, while the supporting libraries are located in to *common/* and *communication/* subdirectories.
+The main firmware is located under the *main/* directory, while the supporting libraries are located in *platform/* and *communication/* subdirectories.

 #### How do we *download* this repositories?
 You can access all of the repositories via any git interface or download it directly from the website.